• Skip to primary navigation

 Visit museums

-San Jose may not be a top tourist destination in Costa Rica but this capital city has some excellent museums.
+San Jose may not be the most coveted tourist destination in Costa Rica but this capital city has some excellent museums.
 I highly recommend visiting one if you have a day or two in the city.

 Cheap things to do in Costa Rica - visit the museums